Diners, Drive-ins, and Dungeons - Our Favorite Video Game Foods

 Kingdom Hearts: Sea Salt Ice Cream

 This is yet another entry here purely for the absurdity.
 Upon first inspection, Sea Salt Ice Cream makes little to no sense.
 The flavor doesn’t even really sound appealing, at least in my opinion.
-The idea adds a little bit of levity to a game whose story was getting increasingly heavy and confusing, and added plenty of meme potential to the cut-scenes.
+The idea adds a little bit of levity to a game whose story was getting increasingly heavy and confusing and added plenty of meme potential to the cut-scenes.
 There’s something sweet about it.

 Tetsuya Nomura would later explain that the idea came to him after he tried Sea Salt Ice Cream on a trip to Tokyo DisneySea.
 This is proof that Sea Salt Ice Cream was a thing that existed before Kingdom Hearts, although it’s rising popularity since has been more impacted by the game.
-Nomura also said he made the decision to add the ice cream when imagining what kids would be doing, amusingly implying that he thinks children actively choose to eat salty ice cream flavors.
+Nomura also said he decided to add the ice cream when imagining what kids would be doing, amusingly implying that he thinks children actively choose to eat salty ice cream flavors.

 Minecraft: Golden Apples